pygame/pygame/docs/reST/ref/freetype.rst

       sizes.
 This property controls whether or not those bitmap strikes are used.
 Set it ``False`` to disable the loading of any bitmap strike.
-Set it ``True``, the default, to permit bitmap strikes for a nonrotated render with no style other than :attr:`wide` or :attr:`underline`.
+Set it ``True``, the default, to permit bitmap strikes for a non-rotated render with no style other than :attr:`wide` or :attr:`underline`.
 This property is ignored for bitmap fonts.

       See also :attr:`fixed_sizes` and :meth:`get_sizes`.